ev2900/OpenSearch_Local_Dashboard_Server/README.md

 The instructions in the repository will provide direction to host a local OpenSearch hosted dashboard server with an Amazon OpenSearch domain

-## Hosting OpenSearch dashboard via.
-Docker on Linux
+## Hosting OpenSearch dashboard server via.
+Docker on linux